Care for the health and well-being of working animals

 - maintain a sufficient supply of clean, fresh water for animals

-- observe and report to the appropriate person on the animals' feeding behaviour
+- observe and take appropriate action where there is any concern about the animals' feeding behaviour

-- monitor the physical condition and behaviour of animals and take any appropriate action
+- monitor the physical condition and behaviour of working animals and take appropriate action where there is any concern

-- ensure animals have the cleaning opportunities to maintain their condition and wellbeing
+- provide working animals with opportunities to maintain their condition and wellbeing

 - provide appropriate exercise when the animal is at work or at rest